XRPLF/xrpl-dev-portal/content/concepts/introduction/technical-faq.md

 However, there will only be one authoritative ledger version at any given time; other versions are irrelevant and harmless.

-#### Does Ripple utilize a formal validator onboarding process?
+#### Does the XRP Ledger utilize a formal validator onboarding process?

-No, a formal validator onboarding process is not compatible with Ripple, as it is a system with no central authority.
-Rather, _Ripple_ provides recommendations and best practices.
+No, a formal validator onboarding process is not compatible with the XRP Ledger, as it is a system with no central authority.
+Rather, Ripple provides recommendations and best practices.

 ## Role of XRP

-#### Why does _Ripple_ utilize XRP holdings?
+#### Why does Ripple use XRP holdings?

-_Ripple_ XRP holdings incentivize the company to make Ripple as useful as possible.
-XRP exists as a native asset on Ripple for anti-spam transaction purposes, and for currency bridging only if beneficial to users.
+Ripple's XRP holdings incentivize the company to make the XRP Ledger as useful as possible.
+XRP exists as a native asset in the XRP Ledger for anti-spam transaction purposes, and for currency bridging only if beneficial to users.
 Otherwise, the use of XRP in transactions is completely optional.

-#### How does Ripple respond to transaction floods?
+#### How does the XRP Ledger respond to transaction floods?

-Ripple is designed to set the transaction fee dynamically based on demand as an anti-spam measure.
+The XRP Ledger is designed to set the transaction cost dynamically based on demand as an anti-spam measure.
 The impact of any potential XRP manipulation is minimized by increases in network size as the market cap and transaction volume increase.

-#### What is _Ripple_ standard operating procedure regarding money laundering and suspicious economic activity?
+#### What is Ripple standard operating procedure regarding money laundering and suspicious economic activity?

-_Ripple_ is committed to monitoring and reporting any AML flags across the Ripple network, as well as reporting suspicious activity to FinCEN as applicable.
+Ripple is committed to monitoring and reporting any AML flags across the XRP Ledger network, as well as reporting suspicious activity to FinCEN as applicable.

 ## Security Concerns

-#### What is _Ripple’s_ process for reviewing third-party code contributions before they go live in the master codebase?
+#### What is Ripple’s process for reviewing third-party code contributions before they go live in the master codebase?

-_Ripple_ controls who has access to modify official versions of the Ripple server code, and it thoroughly audits all code.
+Ripple controls who has access to modify official versions of the `rippled` server source code, and it thoroughly audits all code.

-#### Does _Ripple_ offer a secure method to download their software?
+#### Does Ripple offer a secure method to download their software?

-`rippled` source code is available at <a href="https://github.com/ripple/rippled" target="_blank">https://github.com/ripple/rippled <i class="fa fa-external-link" aria-hidden="true"></i></a><!--#{ fix md highlighting_ #}-->, where the tip of the master, release and develop branches always contains a version-setting commit signed by a Ripple developer.
-Ripple also offers prebuilt RPM packages for CentOS, RedHat Enterprise Linux, Fedora and Ubuntu.
-Those packages are digitally signed by _Ripple_ so that they are tamper-evident and their authenticity can be verified.
+`rippled` source code is available at <a href="https://github.com/ripple/rippled" target="_blank">https://github.com/ripple/rippled <i class="fa fa-external-link" aria-hidden="true"></i></a><!--#{ fix md highlighting_ #}-->, where the tip of the master, release and develop branches always contains a version-setting commit signed by a `rippled` developer.
+The XRP Ledger also offers prebuilt RPM packages for CentOS, RedHat Enterprise Linux, Fedora and Ubuntu.
+Those packages are digitally signed by Ripple so that they are tamper-evident and their authenticity can be verified.
 Lastly, release bulletins are made available over a secure website, and include the commit ID of the repository, as well as the md5sum of the RPM packages that are published.

-#### Does _Ripple_ distinguish between the codebase for validation and the one for user software?
+#### Does Ripple distinguish between the codebase for validation and the one for user software?

 Yes.
-Ripple-lib/rest (user software) has a different codebase and repositories from `rippled` (validation).
+Client software for the XRP Ledger, including ripple-lib, has a different codebase and repositories from `rippled` (validation).

 ## See Also